fulgurio/ImageHandlerBundle/README.md

  will use this settings, so picture will be resize to 400x400.
 But if you add a mapping settings in ImageHandler annotatin, like
 @ImageAnnotation\ImageResize(mapping="second_size")
-ImageHandler will resize to 200x200.
+ImageHandler will crop to 200x200.
 Groovy !